mckenzielee/Qi-Docs/docs/Qi_Types.rst

   the client redirects a GET to the Location header.
 If the existing type does not match the type in the request body, a Conflict error response is returned and the client library method throws an exception.

-  The Sds .NET Libraries manage redirects.
+  The SDS .NET Libraries manage redirects.

 **Security**